sof202/ChromOptimise/information/Pipeline_Explanation.md

 - A scatter plot that showcases how the number of states in the hidden Markov model influences the estimated log likelihood of the model
 - A file containing the optimum number of states to use with the binarized data files (when a specific bin size has been used)

 Note 1: This pipeline was built with the blueprint data from EGA in mind.
 Many steps are in place purely to work with these files specifically.
-Scripts 3 and onwards will work with any .bam files from a data set that can be peak called.
+Scripts 3 and onwards will work with any .bam files from a dataset that can be peak called.
 \
 Note 2: This pipeline was built using the SLURM workload manager.
 Scripts will contain errors (scripts of the form `x_batch_xxx.sh` will fail) if not ran using the `sbatch` SLURM command.
 Please adapt the scripts accordingly if SLURM is not being used.